 Why Are Lifting Shoes Necessary/Important?

 The extra heel height enables weight lifters to move in different positions with optimal posture; you can keep your chest easily and track your knees properly.
-Furthermore, studies have shown that lifting shoes increase knee extensor activation while also reducing torso lean, which frequently cause strain on the lower back.
+Furthermore, studies have shown that lifting shoes increases knee extensor activation while also reducing torso lean, which frequently cause strain on the lower back.

 Weightlifting Shoes Vs. Chuck Taylors Vs. Barefeet

 Weightlifting shoes allow trainers to maintain an upright torso while making deep squats; this minimizes forces on the trainer’s spine.
 The raised heel also helps in keeping the feet in a stable position and helps to maintain a neutral arch.
-Most lifting shoes are made of non-compressible material that ensures you push back after pushing into the floor; this enables safety while lifting a lot of weight.
+Most lifting shoes are made of non-compressible material that ensures you push back after pushing onto the floor; this enables safety while lifting a lot of weight.

 Weightlifters may prefer to train barefoot.
 While this produces less ankle flexion, it creates higher chances of internal knee rotation and increased muscle activation in the tibialis anterior, which may decrease stability.
-Training barefoot, therefore, increases chances of injury, and as such, should always be avoided.
+Training barefoot, therefore, increases the chances of injury, and as such, should always be avoided.

-So which one is right for weightlifting?
+Which shoe is right for weightlifting?

-When doing high bar squats or overhead squats, you should definitely consider weightlifting shoes.
+When doing high bar squats or overhead squats, you should consider weightlifting shoes.
 Also, if your goal is to become a Quadzilla or reduce knee and back pain, weightlifting shoes should be your option.
 However, when doing a low bar squat, you may consider Chucks.

 Olympic Weightlifting Shoes Vs. Powerlifting Shoes, Are They The Same?

-Both Olympic weightlifters and powerlifters need to have good lifting shoes, which have stiff soles and stable base.
+Both Olympic weightlifters and powerlifters need to have good lifting shoes, which have stiff soles and stable bases.
 Although both cases involve lifting, Olympic weightlifters always use lifting shoes with an elevated heel as this allows them to maintain an upright posture, which is very advantageous to preventing injuries.

 On the other hand, powerlifters may consider either flat shoes or elevated heels.
 But this will depend on the style of lifting they consider:

-Bench training— Powerlifters can either use flat shoes or heeled shoes since both allow athletes to place their feet differently as preferred.
+Powerlifters can either use flat shoes or heeled shoes since both allow athletes to place their feet differently as preferred.

-Deadlift—Often, flat shoes are preferred as they decrease the distance that deadlift trainers have to lift the weight.
-However, this is also determined by how easy one can break through the hardest part of lifting.
+Often, flat shoes are preferred as they decrease the distance that deadlift trainers have to lift the weight.
+However, this is also determined by how easily one can break through the hardest part of lifting.
 For instance, weightlifters with long arms have shorter ROM; so they will need flat shoes to build momentum.
 On the other hand, people with shorter arms have long ROM; thus, they may find heeled shoes more comfortable to gain extra quad drive.

 Effective Heel Height Vs. Total Heel Height

-Lifting shoes enable weightlifters to achieve greater depth and get a more stable base.
+Lifting shoes enables weightlifters to achieve greater depth and get a more stable base.
 Getting an effective heel height is what is recognized for a perfect squat depth.
-The heel height should create less dorsiflex in the ankles to achieve a greater flexion at the knee.
+The heel height should create less dorsiflex in the ankles to achieve greater flexion at the knee.
 An effective heel comes in different options, but a standard heel is considered to be .75 inches.
-The heel is elevated to create an ample squat depth while on upright torso.
+The heel is elevated to create an ample squat depth while on an upright torso.

 Best Weightlifting Shoes for Men and Women